whitgroves/pokeblue-remix/README.md

 ### Disclaimer

-Please note that this script is not "smart", so values in the csv like move effects or type names (except for "PSYCHIC", which is auto-converted to/from "PSYCHIC_TYPE") must match the assembly code (case-insensitive).
+Please note that this script is not "smart", so values in the csv (except for "PSYCHIC", which is an edge case) must match the assembly code (case-insensitive).

 Also, consider making a backup of the original values before updating so you can rollback changes:
 ```
 $ easy_edit.py -e --all
-$ mv moves.csv moves_old.csv && mv type_matchups.csv type_matchups_old.csv
+$ mv moves.csv moves_old.csv && mv type_matchups.csv type_matchups.old.csv
 ```